davenonymous/BonsaiGen/README.md

 ### Example

 **Step 0**: Get the project name, project id and file id of the mod you want to add.
 You can find this information on the CurseForge page of the mod.
-[Where?]
-(assets/curseforge_file_data.png)
+[Where?](assets/curseforge_file_data.png)

 **Step 1**: Fork the `1.21.1` branch of the [BonsaiGen repository](https://github.com/davenonymous/BonsaiGen)